ValeriyEmelyanov/Web_Quiz_Engine/README.md

 ## Web Quiz Engine

-This is a training project: REST API service, multi-users web service for creating and solving quizzes, the service has the ability to answer questions (or quizzes) and then see some results.
+This is a training project from JetBrains Academy.
+(Challenging level) In this project: REST API service, multi-users web service for creating and solving quizzes, the service has the ability to answer questions (or quizzes) and then see some results.